voltgizerz/bot-discord-simple/README.md

 - Make announcement (you need to insert your id text channel in bot.py).
 - Delete text message history.
 - Check your bot ping.
+- Auto Welcomer and Left Member Message In Server (you need to insert you discord id and text channel id where to announce it)

 ## Authors